We are delighted that the Gloucestershire Young Musician of the Year competition is going ahead for 2022, and entries opened on 1 September 2021.

 The 2022 Gloucestershire Young Musician Competition will consist of one class, open to entrants under the age of 22 years on or before 1 March 2022.

-Applicants in five categories (piano, strings, woodwind, brass and orchestral percussion) will be invited to give a 12-minute recital before an adjudicator in January 2022 (date to be confirmed) at Gloucestershire Academy of Music, Barbican House, Gloucester GL1 2JF.
+Applicants in five categories (piano, strings, woodwind, brass and orchestral percussion) will be invited to give a 12-minute recital before an adjudicator on Sunday 9 January 2022 at Gloucestershire Academy of Music, Barbican House, Gloucester GL1 2JF.
 As a result of this stage a maximum of six finalists (or fewer, at the adjudicator’s discretion) will be selected to proceed to the final.

 - The Hewitt Jones Award